mrzealot/absolem/index.md

     <img alt="Nerd joke" src="./pics/fun/nerd_joke.jpg" width="60%"/>
 </div>

-What's more, I'm very much in favour of an "agressive" stagger.
+What's more, I'm very much in favour of an "aggressive" stagger.
 Many boards started in the right direction, but few went far enough, so I've been planning to be a little heavier-handed in the stagger department from the start.

 As an example, compare a ["traditional" TKL (or 60%)](http://www.vortexgear.tw/vortex2_2.asp?kind=47&kind2=220&kind3=&kind4=997) vs. a [Planck](https://olkb.com/planck) vs. an [Atreus](https://atreus.technomancy.us/).